-We already have the first customers, for whom we’ve launched our new Flussonic Watcher video surveillance complex (we’ll tell about it in detail a bit later) with such an important point as flussonic agent.
+We already have first customers for whom we’ve launched our new Flussonic Watcher video surveillance complex (we’ll tell about it in detail a bit later) with such an important point as Flussonic Agent.

-This is a small program, that we add to the IP camera firmware in order to be able to get video from a camera in the local net.
+Agent is a small program that we add to the IP camera firmware in order to be able to get video from a camera in a local network.

-Such an agent makes things much easier for the users: it’s enough just to turn on the camera and forget about setting ports on the router, about upnp and other stuff that makes everyone yawn and switch to other, more interesting things.
-Besides, this is an additional means of protection against camera hacking, since cameras саn not be exposed in the Internet.
+Such an agent makes things much easier for the users: it’s enough just to turn on the camera and forget about setting ports on the router, about UPnP and other stuff that makes everyone yawn and switch to other, more interesting things.
+Besides, Agent is an additional means of protection against camera hacking, since cameras саnnot be exposed in the Internet.

 How Flussonic Agent works

 When launched, the agent gets connected to the pre-configured server with Flussonic Watcher on it, and reports that it is alive and kicking, and is ready for video transmission.
 But this video is not needed on the server with Watcher: it’s only the system web-interface and its business logic that work there.
 This server is a controlling one and is called endpoint in the agent terminology.

 If Watcher recognizes the agent (mutual password verification has place), it can tell the agent to connect one of the running Flussonic servers, which the video will be transmitted to.
 In the agent terminology such Flussonic is called streampoint.
 Also the endpoint can cause the agent to quickly switch to another streampoint in order to work over the situation with Flussonic breakdown.

 After connecting to Flussonic (streampoint) the agent waits for the command to open the connection in a similar way it is arranged in SSH tunnel.
 When Flussonic decides to take video from camera, it refers to the agent with the request to set TCP tunnel.
 Both video from RTSP and screenshots from camera can be transmitted by this tunnel.